 You’ve probably seen terms like Slim Fit, Athletic Cut, and Tailored Fit in addition to S, M, L, XL, and even numerical measurements.
 It’s confusing, and there’s good news and bad news as it relates to this.
 We’ll start with the bad news.

-The bad news is that there’s not a whole lot of standardization around men’s shirt sizing outside of using actual numerical measurements.
+The bad news is that there’s not a whole lot of standardisation around men’s shirt sizing outside of using actual numerical measurements.
 The good news is that we can help you navigate this minefield.

 Note that all the information below is specifically for for off-the-rack shirts.
 When buying made-to-measure shirts, about 15 measurements will be taken off of your body and used to construct a shirt that fits perfectly.
 Seeing as not all of us have a tailor nearby to do this, we’ve included the info below to help you as you shop in a store or online.